bbrodt/uberfire-docs/docs/tutorial2/VFS.md

 Sometimes it's useful to change the VFS root so that it points to some other directory, or some other drive.
 This can be done by setting a system property in the server's configuration.
 See [App Server Configuration](https://docs.jboss.org/jbpm/v6.0/userguide/wb.Workbench.html#wb.systemProperties) for more information about how this is done.
 Essentially, it involves editing an app server configuration file and setting the server property "org.uberfire.nio.git.dir" to point to VFS root.

 During development/testing you can also change the VFS root by adding a Java VM argument to the maven pom.
-Locate the pom.xml file in the uftasks-webapp project and add the following to the <extraJvmArgs> element:
+Locate the pom.xml file in the uftasks-webapp project and add the following to the &lt;extraJvmArgs&gt; element:

 ```
 <build>